vmware/vsphere-automation-sdk-java/README.md

   * What does the sample do
 * vSphere version against which the sample was developed/tested
 * SDK version against which the sample was developed/tested
-* Java version against which the script was developed/tested
+* Java version against which the sample was developed/tested
 * OS platform version against which the sample was tested/developed
 * Any KNOWN limitations or dependencies
   * vSphere version, required modules, etc.